Rethinking the Design Space of Reinforcement Learning for Diffusion Models: On the Importance of Likelihood Estimation Beyond Loss Design: Rethinking RL for Diffusion Model with Policy-Gradient Methods

 \textbf{GRPO } The first objective candidate to consider is GRPO, which is described in \cref{eq:grpo}.
 We retain all the original design elements, including the clipping operation and the original advantage normalization method.
 We adapt this objective to the diffusion and flow model by estimating $\pitheta$ using the adaptive weighted ELBO \cref{eq:elbo_adaptive} with a \textit{single} Monte Carlo sample, a recipe that consistently performs well across tasks.
 This computes $\pitheta(\bm{x})/\piold(\bm{x})$ as

 We also include a discussion of how other GRPO-style algorithms can be connected to our approach in \cref{sec:grpo_app}.

-\textbf{Proximal Exact Policy Gradient (PEPG) } To ensure a more stable policy optimization procedure, trust-region policy updates are introduced in TRPO \citep{schulman2015trust}, where policy updates are confined in a $\delta$-radius ball from the old policy quantified in terms of KL divergence.
-To ease optimization, PPO \citep{schulman2017proximal} proposes to soften the constraints and instead penalize deviations from the current policy $\pitheta$ to $\piold$ using heuristic tricks such as clipping.
-Since we have completely abandoned the use of $\operatorname{clip}$, we propose to achieve the same goal through a theoretically-grounded lens of proximal gradient descent over the space of probability measures.
-This can be done through optimizing a novel PEPG objective,
+\textbf{Proximal Exact Policy Gradient (PEPG) } To ensure stable policy optimization, one may constrain policy updates to remain close to the current policy, as in trust-region methods such as TRPO~\citep{schulman2015trust}.
+PPO~\citep{schulman2017proximal} relaxes these constraints using heuristic tricks such as clipping.
+Since we have completely abandoned the use of $\operatorname{clip}$, we propose to achieve a similar stabilization goal through a theoretically-grounded lens of proximal gradient descent over the space of probability measures.
+Concretely, we consider the following optimization problem: { } where the first KL term regularizes toward the reference model and the second KL term acts as a proximal penalty that limits the step size relative to the old policy.
+Solving this problem yields the novel PEPG objective,

 where $\eta$ is another hyperparameter different from $\beta$ that controls the step size for such proximal gradient descent over probability distribution space.

 \textbf{Proximal Advantage Regression (PAR)} Alternatively, we can achieve the same goal targeted by PEPG through an $L^2$ regression-type loss between the log probability ratio and the advantage value: